Teaching with Primary Sources

 Introducing Primary Sources

 A hands-on, minds-on workshop where we don’t just talk about primary sources, we use them, handle them, think about them.
-As the new standards move primary source analysis to the younger grades, you’ll learn some strategies that fit your curriculum.
+As the new standards move primary source analysis to the younger and younger grades, you’ll learn some strategies that fit your curriculum.
+You’ll work with primary sources in many formats for every grade level.
 With as few as 6 teachers, this workshop is a perfect follow up to Introducing the Library of Congress.
+From 3 to 6 hours, this is ideal prefessional development for a ‘Teacher Workday.’

 Primary Sources and the Common Core